onedata/onedata-documentation/doc/using_onedata/metadata.md

 ## Advanced metadata queries

-Onedata supports creation of custom view indexes on files' metadata.
+Onedata supports creation of custom views on files' metadata.
 They can be used for:
  * efficient querying for files
  * producing tables and lists of information based on files' metadata
  * extracting or filtering information from files' metadata
  * calculating, summarizing or reducing the information on the stored metadata

-Indexing mechanism processes documents stored in the database in order to create a view.
+Views are a result of continuous indexing of documents.
 Documents are mapped using user-defined mapping function.
 Optionally, results of the mapping can also be reduced using a reduce function if it is provided by the user.
-Internally, indexes are based on [Couchbase View Indexes](https://docs.couchbase.com/server/5.5/views/views-intro.html).
+Internally, views are based on [Couchbase Views](https://docs.couchbase.com/server/5.5/views/views-intro.html).
 Please visit this site for more comprehensive explanation of concepts used among this documentation.

 There are two types of views that can be created: